stevensc/liatrio-interview/README.md

     These can be moved to other locations like a variables file in Terraform.

 ## Deploying
-    If running from this repository, all that will be needed is to create a new pull request to "main" branch with your changes.
-This will trigger TF runs and GitHib actions.
+    If running from this repository, all that will be needed is to create a new pull request to the "main" branch with your changes.
+This will trigger the TF run and GitHib action.

+## Cleanup
+    Issuing a Destroy Plan through Terraform Cloud should destroy all resources created.
+Deleting the GCP account should cleanup the rest.
+The rest would be to delete the GitHub repositroy.